9th Marine Expeditionary Brigade (United States): 1965

 Following the Gulf of Tonkin Incident in August 1964, the 9th Marine Expeditionary Brigade (9th MEB) was activated by United States Pacific Command under Admiral Ulysses S. Grant Sharp.
 The 3rd Marine Division assistant commander and Medal of Honor recipient, Brigadier General Raymond G. Davis, was appointed its first commander.
 It consisted of 9th Marine Regiment regimental headquarters and three battalion landing teams (BLT).
 Almost 6,000 men were transformed into an effective force in readiness.

 When the Gulf of Tonkin crisis faded, one BLT was sent to Okinawa, another to the Philippines and a third one was served afloat as Special Landing Force of the Seventh Fleet under Admiral Roy L. Johnson.
-The skeleton headquarters of the brigade under BG Davis remained at U.S. Naval Base Subic Bay for case of emergency and BG John P. Coursey relieved Davis on 16 October 1964.
+The skeleton headquarters of the brigade under BGen Davis remained at U.S. Naval Base Subic Bay for case of emergency and BGen John P. Coursey relieved Davis on 16 October 1964.

 Meanwhile the situation in South Vietnam became critical, when Viet Cong (VC) forces won the Battle of Binh Gia at the beginning of January 1965 and it became obvious that this was an intensive military challenge which the South Vietnamese government could not meet with its own resources.

-BG Frederick J. Karch assumed command of the brigade on 22 January 1965 and 1st and 3rd Battalions, 9th Marines took part in the amphibious landing exercise.
+BGen Frederick J. Karch assumed command of the brigade on 22 January 1965 and 1st and 3rd Battalions, 9th Marines took part in the amphibious landing exercise.
 On 7 February 1965, the VC attacked the U.S. base in Pleiku killing 9 Americans, wounding 128 others and damaging or destroying 25 aircraft.
 President Lyndon B. Johnson ordered the deployment of 9th MEB to Da Nang by the end of February 1965 with the mission of protecting the Da Nang Air Base from enemy incursion.

 After initial delay because of negotiations with South Vietnamese government, Karch led his brigade ashore on 8 March 1965 on Red Beach.
 The 9th MEB was subsequently reinforced by the 2nd Battalion, 9th Marines.
 Johnson also permitted a change of mission for the 9th MEB which would allow the use of Marines "in active combat under conditions to be established and approved by the Secretary of Defense in consultation with the Secretary of State."
 The Brigade absorbed the Marine Aircraft Group 16 and conducted defense duty at Da Nang for next two months.
 However, with the increasing number of Marine forces in South Vietnam, the 9th MEB was deactivated on 6 May 1965 and reorganized as the III Marine Amphibious Force under Major General William R. Collins.